geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 metaphor always runs the risk of attacking a strawman by taking the metaphor too literally.
 I'll try my best not to do that.
 But what I _can_ do is critically evaluate the mental model that underlies the metaphor.
-A mental model guides our thinking and consequently our decision making.
+A mental model guides our thinking and consequently our decision-making.
 That's why, if it is flawed, it can lead us to make bad decisions.

 ## The Good